dmfrodrigues/dmfrodrigues.github.io/_posts/2020-07-08-cpp-compiler-flags.md

 and many more.

+Before going into specifics of compilation flags, there is an interesting feature of GNU compilers: you can assign some names with *attributes* (`__attribute__`), which are to be understood by the GNU compilers.
+One that I find particular is the `__attribute__((warn_unused_result))`, which warns you if you are ignoring the result of that function somewhere else in your code.
+This can be useful to remind you the result of that function is important, or otherwise that you should never forget to handle return codes.

 ### Being paranoid in GNU G++

 Here is a list of `g++` warnings I usually find useful (most of them are self-descriptive, although I will focus on some of them):